DesperatePeter/starsector-advanced-weapon-control/README.md

 - You have performance issues (as enabling it might have to calculate two firing solutions)
 - You want an experience that is as close to vanilla Starsector as possible
-- You absolutely hate it when your weapons occasionally fire at weird stuff (as my algorithm is still relatively unrefined)
+- You absolutely hate it when your weapons occasionally fire at weird stuff (as my algorithm is still undergoing development, though mostly complete)

 You should **enable** the custom AI, if:

 - You want to set weapons to prioritize targets they normally wouldn't (e.g. phase lances as anti-fighter weapons)
-- You hate it when your weapons don't fire even if there is a reasonable target
+- You dislike it when your weapons don't fire even if there is a reasonable target
+- You want to be able to customize the AI behaviour (in Settings.editme)
+- You want to get the "full experience"
+- You want to use Fighter/Missile-only modes
 - You want to help me improve my custom AI by sending me written reports/video snippets of glitchy weapon behaviour

+Note: Weapon groups will display "(base AI)" when custom AI is off/not applicable, "(custom AI)" when using the custom AI as a fallback and "(override AI)" when using only the custom AI.

 ## How does the mod work? ##